southworks/botbuilder-js/docs/functional-tests/functional_tests_on_bots_from_scratch_to_ci.md

    ![alt text](https://github.com/southworks/botbuilder-js/blob/add/deploy-bot-deploy-section/docs/functional-tests/images/compress-bot-source-code-task.png)

 8. In the **Task tab**, Add an **Bot Deployment task** to deploy the bot zip file and connect it to the *DirectLine* channel.
 It will generate a *DirectLineCreate.json* file with a secret key.
 The key is used to start a conversation with the bot in the test logic.

-   - Note: Install the task extension following the next [guide](https://docs.microsoft.com/en-us/azure/devops/marketplace/install-extension?view=azure-devops&tabs=browser).
+   Install the task extension following the next [guide](https://docs.microsoft.com/en-us/azure/devops/marketplace/install-extension?view=azure-devops&tabs=browser).

    - **Azure Subscription**
      - Select an Azure Service Connection.
 This configuration allows to the Azure pipeline to create and manage Azure resources.
 You can follow this [guide](https://www.azuredevopslabs.com/labs/devopsserver/azureserviceprincipal/) to create an Azure service connection